Aquaveo/xmsgridtrace/Doxygen/Gridtrace_Tutorial.md

 # Gridtrace Tutorial {#Gridtrace_Tutorial}

 ## Introduction {#Intro_Gridtrace}
 The purpose of this tutorial is to provide explanation on how to use the class defined in xmsgridtrace to trace a given point through a velocity vector field grid.
-The exampl provided in this tutorial refers to a test case that is in the xmsgridtrace/gridtrace/XmGridTrace.cpp source file.
+The example provided in this tutorial refers to a test case that is in the xmsgridtrace/gridtrace/XmGridTrace.cpp source file.

 ## Example - Simple Gridtrace {#Example_Simple_Gridtrace}
 This is the "hello world" example for using the gridtrace library.